 Dr. Green resides in Washington, DC with her husband Joseph S. Green and their daughter Megan.

 Under her leadership, Preschool of the Arts has become of the most in-demand programs in NYC.
-Moreover, Sara has establisher herself as an expert in child development and academic skill-building, and authored Curriculum of the Arts, a holistic preschool curriculum used by over 300 schools worldwide.
-Sara has lectured to thousands of educators from all around the world, and conducted countless workshops.
-She also serves as a consultant for hundreds of schools and institutions, having supported the establishment of high-caliber Early Childhood programs throughout the U.S., Asia, Canada and Israel.
+Moreover, Sarah has established herself as an expert in child development and academic skill-building and authored Curriculum of the Arts, a holistic preschool curriculum used by over 300 schools worldwide.
+Sarak has lectured to thousands of educators from all around the world and conducted countless workshops.
+She also serves as a consultant for hundreds of schools and institutions, having supported the establishment of high-caliber Early Childhood programs throughout the U.S., Asia, Canada, and Israel.

 Nina Roket concentrates on commercial real estate law with an emphasis in leasing, conveyancing and finance transactions.
 She was named to the Leading Women Lawyers in New York by Crain’s New York Business and serves as a member of WX and NY Women Executives in Real Estate